maxgio92/notes/content/notes/power-of-frame-pointers-pt2.md

 ## Kernel space

-The eBPF program needs to collect an histogram that contains the information about how many samples have been taken for a specific function.
+The eBPF program needs to collect a histogram that contains information about how many samples have been taken for a specific function.

 Because this information must be shared with userspace, which is where calculations are done, to store the histogram we'll use a `BPF_MAP_TYPE_HASH` eBPF hash map: